amurkelt/dungeons-and-droids/README.md

 - Polishing and adjusting parameters, cleanup

 Day 6:
--Build and Publish on [Unity Play](https://play.unity.com/mg/other/builds-yu-8) and GitHub
+- Build and Publish on [Unity Play](https://play.unity.com/mg/other/builds-yu-8) and GitHub

 Used:
 - Animations for models, gun shooting